open-telemetry/opentelemetry-dotnet/docs/logs/README.md

 > [!WARNING]
-> The `logger.IsEnabled(LogLevel.Information)` call in the following code is not going to give any performance gain:
+> The `logger.IsEnabled(LogLevel.Information)` call in the following code is not going to give any performance gain.
+Refer to the [logging performance benchmark](../../test/Benchmarks/Logs/LogBenchmarks.cs) for more details.

 ```csharp
 var food = "tomato";